Pearl Harbor is an eye opener.

 - Shoes are required on the USS Arizona Memorial.

-- No bags, even small ones!
+- No bags, except for the ones I mentioned earlier!
 Cargo pants with plenty of pockets are still OK though.

 Have A Comment, Opinion, Or Question?